 It is a new year and a new decade, and I begin to ponder about the ancient Indian philosophy that advocates the exemplary qualities for individuals that are still relevant even in this decade.
 Our ancient scriptures proposed a rajasic way of life for kings (as the protector of people) and a sattvic way of life for commoners.
 It may lead to an undesired outcome if a king adopts sattvic methods or the commoners follow rajasic practices.
 The rajasic qualities are tenacious, self-driven, energetic & trendy, whereas the sattvic qualities are natural, pure, calm, creative & virtuous.

-Bisi bele bath was a specialty dish prepared in the kitchen of Mysore palace a few centuries ago, and it is still a popular rice dish in Karnataka.
-It is a hearty meal prepared by stewing rice, lentils & vegetables along with a spice powder in tamarind juice just like sambar sadam, or kadamba sadam or kootanchoru, a counterpart in Tamil cuisine.
-This Karnataka specialty dish is made flavourful by adding fresh peanuts along with other vegetables, a unique flavorful spice powder made with the distinctly aromatic Marati moggu (kapok bud) as the star ingredient, and also by adding the spices tempered in ghee.
-It is divine when a spicy Bisi bele bath is served hot (as the name [bisi means hot] suggests) & viscid and hence the perfect meal for cold winter nights.
+A few centuries ago, bisi bele bath was one of the specialty dishes prepared in the kitchen of Mysore palace, and even today it is a popular rice dish in Karnataka.
+Bisi bele bath is a quintessential dish in Kanndiga cuisine just like sambar sadam, or kadamba sadam or kootanchoru, a counterpart in Tamil cuisine.
+It is a hearty meal prepared by stewing rice, lentils & vegetables in tamarind juice along with a unique spice mix.
+This rice dish is made flavourful by adding fresh peanuts along with other vegetables, a spice mix prepared with the distinctly aromatic Marati moggu (kapok bud) as the star ingredient, and also by adding the spices tempered in ghee.
+It is divine when a spicy Bisi bele bath served hot (as the name [bisi means hot] suggests) & viscid and hence the perfect meal for cold winter nights.

 Rose cookies (rosette cookies) are traditional Christmas cookies prepared in Scandinavian & a few European countries and also in most of the Southeast Asian countries.
 In India rose cookies are prepared for Christmas and also for Diwali, and they are known as achu murukku in Tamilnadu, achappam in Kerala, gulabi puvvulu in Andhra Pradesh, and Rose De Coque in Goa.
 Traditionally rose cookies are dusted with icing sugar and served with tea or coffee.